wpwhitesecurity/wsal-woocommerce/readme.txt

 == Changelog ==

+= 1.2.4 (2021-09-03) =

+Reversed the new feature "detection of when products are added to existing order" until some issues are addressed.

 = 1.2.3 (2021-09-02) =

 Release notes: [Activity log extensions for Yoast SEO, WooCommerce & WPForms get a maintenance update](https://wpactivitylog.com/extensions-september-2021-update/)